girlscript/winter-of-contributing/Datascience_With_Python/Deep Learning/Tutorials/Handwritten Equation Solver CNN/README.md

 Machine learning and deep learning allows us to solve different problems by making machines learn with the help of datasets and training models on them.
 One such problem is quick solving of equations and specially complex equations by machines.
 Here's a simple equation solving model, which solves simple equations of addtion, substraction, multiplication and division.

+# Purpose
+***
+The purpose of this tutorial is to help figure out an answer of an equation faster in times of need.
+This project is explained with an simle equation solution but it can also be trained to complex equation solving by importing the required symbols from the dataset.

 # Dataset
 ***
 The dataset can be downloaded through this [link](https://www.kaggle.com/xainano/handwrittenmathsymbols).
 Also the dataset is uploaded in DS Datasets directory of Datascience_With_Python folder.
 The name of the dataset is math numbers and operators.